Academic Strategy & Performance for School & Home-Educated Families

 Decide whether this stage calls for structured intervention

-Then: if it feels like the right fit on both sides,
+Then: if it feels like the right fit on both sides, I’ll explain how the 12-week programme works.

 FAQs